Max Planck Summer Internship

 Our Summer Internship Program (MaxSIP) provides the opportunity for highly motivated undergraduate students to join one of the labs at the Martinsried, near Munich based Max Planck Institute of Biochemistry (MPIB) and the Max Planck Institute for Biological Intelligence (MPI-BI).
 The program will allow you to become familiar with different scientific approaches and laboratory methods.
 The aim of our internship program is to provide excellent students with a broad range of research experiences and knowledge to promote them early on in their career.

 Research projects will be offered in fields ranging from structural, computational, developmental and cellular biology to molecular biology, biophysics and neurobiology.
 You can indicate up to three of our research groups that you prefer to work with.
-The labs accepting interns for summer 2024 will be listed here in fall 2023.
+The labs accepting interns for summer 2025 are expected to be listed here in fall 2024.

 For information on our research labs, please visit